 Zechariah 2:4-5: (4) And said unto him, Run, speak to this young man, saying, Jerusalem shall be inhabited as towns without walls for the multitude of men and cattle therein: (5) For I, saith the LORD, will be unto her a wall of fire round about, and will be the glory in the midst of her.

 As was just mentioned, cities in Israel will have no need for protective walls and barriers during the Millennium because the Lord will serve as the land’s walls and bulwarks (see also Isaiah 60:16-18):

 “(1) In that day shall this song be sung in the land of Judah; We have a strong city; salvation will God appoint for walls and bulwarks.
 (2) Open ye the gates, that the righteous nation which keepeth the truth may enter in.
 (3) Thou wilt keep him in perfect peace, whose mind is stayed on thee: because he trusteth in thee.
 (4) Trust ye in the LORD for ever: for in the LORD JEHOVAH is everlasting strength:” (Isaiah 26:1-4)

 7 Years to Burn Weapons

-Some suggest that an invasion by Gog must come near the start or at the start of the tribulation because people will take seven years to burn the weapons used in the invasion:
+Some suggest that the Gog and Magog war must come near the start or at the start of the tribulation because people will take seven years to burn the weapons used in the invasion: